 You may make changes to collective agreements with trade unions or staff associations.
 But, employers must inform their staff of any collective agreement contract changes.

-These type of changes can affect the terms of written statements like working hours and pay.
+These type of changes can affect the terms of written statements like maximum weekly working hours and pay.
 This can happen even if they are not a member of the union or staff association.

 Flexibility clauses are part of some specific terms in a contract.
 As a rule they give employers the right to make changes to some conditions to employment.
 A common flexibility clause could include employee relocation for example.

 Note: Employers can only use flexibility clauses when the changes are reasonable.
 An unreasonable example could be giving only 1 week notice to an employee to go work overseas.